eerla/data-engineering-blog/_posts/2024-01-15-stop-overusing-spark.md

 Real-time stream processing with complex event-time state that requires Beam/Dataproc-level control - though Dataflow often covers these cases.

 ### Practical migration playbook
-Inventory: identify all Spark jobs and classify by type: ad-hoc, scheduled ELT, streaming, ML training.
+- Inventory: identify all Spark jobs and classify by type: ad-hoc, scheduled ELT, streaming, ML training.
-Prioritize: replace analytics + ELT first (biggest ROI).
+- Prioritize: replace analytics + ELT first (biggest ROI).
 Leave complex streaming/ML last.
-Convert ETL -> ELT: reimplement transformations as BigQuery SQL + stored procedures.
+- Convert ETL -> ELT: reimplement transformations as BigQuery SQL + stored procedures.
 Use staging partitioned tables.
-Apply cost design: partition/cluster, create materialized views, add quotas.
+- Apply cost design: partition/cluster, create materialized views, add quotas.
-Replace streaming sinks with Dataflow -> BigQuery for stateful processing.
+- Replace streaming sinks with Dataflow -> BigQuery for stateful processing.
-Measure: compare latency, cost, failure rates, and developer velocity.
+- Measure: compare latency, cost, failure rates, and developer velocity.
-Decommission Dataproc clusters gradually; keep a small sandbox for ad-hoc Spark jobs using BigQuery Storage API where needed.
+- Decommission Dataproc clusters gradually; keep a small sandbox for ad-hoc Spark jobs using BigQuery Storage API where needed.

 #### Engineering lessons (from real projects)
-SQL-first reduces the feedback loop.
+- SQL-first reduces the feedback loop.
 Analysts and engineers can iterate faster when transformations live in the warehouse.
-You only get BigQuery's economics after you redesign tables and queries for it.
+- You only get BigQuery's economics after you redesign tables and queries for it.
 Naively copying Spark patterns into BigQuery wastes money.
-Treat cost-control as a product: visibility + automated gates prevent surprise bills.
+- Treat cost-control as a product: visibility + automated gates prevent surprise bills.
-Interoperability is key.
+- Interoperability is key.
 Don't pretend BigQuery replaces every tool - use Spark selectively via Storage API for niche needs.

 BigQuery is not a silver bullet, but for GCP-hosted analytics and ELT it should be your default.
 It reduces operational overhead, accelerates delivery, and - with disciplined table design - keeps costs predictable.
 Keep Spark for specialized workloads, but move the majority of your analytics into BigQuery, adopt SQL-first engineering, and use Dataflow + Vertex AI for the parts BigQuery wasn't designed to own.

 ---

-If you're building data platforms, exploring analytics, or just love thinking about how data actually tells a story, feel free to follow me on linkedin.
+If you're building data platforms, exploring analytics, or just love thinking about how data actually tells a story, connect with me on [linkedin](https://www.linkedin.com/in/guru-e/).